List of Miss Supranational countries: Jamaica

 Franz Christie was chosen Mister Supranational Jamaica 2017 at the United Nations Pageants, separately from and before the Miss Supranational Jamaica candidate.
 Rayon Davis and Kimberly Dawkins were chosen Mister and Miss Jamaica Supranational 2019 together.

 Japan

 Yurika Nakamoto was selected Miss Supranational Japan 2018, defeating 30 candidates, at the same pageant that also selected Miss United Continents Japan 2018, and Miss Asia Pacific International Japan 2018.

 Laos

 Kithsada Vongsaysavath was selected Miss Supranational Lao 2017 after winning second runner-up at Miss Grand Laos 2017.

 Mauritius

 Urvashi Hureeram became Miss Supranational Mauritius 2019 as first runner-up to Miss Universe Mauritius 2019.

+Myanmar

+Khin Wint Wah was selected as the first Miss Supranational Myanmar, in 2013, by defeating 99 other contestants in a general knowledge test, rather than a beauty contest.
+Swe Zin Htet became Miss Supranational Myanmar 2016 by winning the Miss Golden Land Myanmar contest, which also sent contestants to Miss Earth, Miss Intercontinental, Face of Beauty International, Miss Tourism International and Miss Globe.

 Nigeria

 Oluchi Kalu became Miss Supranational Nigeria 2019 after being first runner-up at the 2019 Beauty of Africa International Pageant.

 In August 2021, The Beauty of Africa International Pageant, terminated their contract in sending contestant to Miss Supranational due to the alleged ceaseless discrimination of African contestant and continual increase in their license fees according to the Nigerian national pageant director, Daniel Opuene.
 The Most Beautiful Girl in Nigeria pageant began selecting candidates for Miss Supranational Nigeria since 2021.